-Roads built by developers become someone else's responsibility, either the people who live on them or the local government.
-When they belong to the government, they are called public roads and have to be built and maintained to standards established by the local government.
-When residents maintain them, they are called private roads, which may not be subject to any standards and can create problems for residents.
+Roads built by developers eventually become someone else's responsibility-either the people who live on them or the local government.
+When roads belong to the government, they are called public roads and have to be built and maintained to standards established by the local government.
+When residents maintain them, they are called private roads, which may not be subject to any the same standards, creating problems for residents.
 These private roads often become the responsibility of local governments when residents along them cannot afford to maintain them or as safety issues become apparent.
-One example, in Fayette County, where a private road was not built to county standards, ultimately cost taxpayers more than \$900,000.
+One example, from Fayette County, where a private road was not built to county standards, ultimately cost taxpayers more than \$900,000.
 The road flooded, and a drainage structure washed out, stranding numerous property owners.
-The county is now replacing the structure.29
+The county is now replacing the structure.34

 Tennessee's law, as implemented by local governments, helps ensure that roads are built to modern engineering standards taking into account storm water drainage, traffic flow, and load bearing capacity.
 Roads that do not meet these standards are more expensive to maintain and may not be safe.
-Roads without proper drainage structures may flood and wash out, and driving safety may be compromised, for example, if a road is built without consideration for sight distance30 and speed.
+Roads without proper drainage structures may flood and wash out, and driving safety may be compromised, for example, if a road is built without consideration for sight distance35 and speed.
 Poorly constructed roads can pose additional hazards if emergency vehicles, such as fire trucks, have difficulty traveling on them.
-Several fire departments interviewed for this study reported problems in fighting fires on private roads.31 Problems included damage to fire engines because of bridges that could not support the weight of an engine, roads with grades too steep for an engine to climb, and roads without a base and surface adequate for an engine to travel.
-In one situation, a tanker slid backwards on a steep slope with a washed-out surface nearly tumbling over a 25-foot drop.
-The tanker had to be stabilized and rescued by wreckers.32 A similar problem exists with apartment complexes where steep slopes and narrow driveways prevent the use of ladder trucks.
+Several fire departments interviewed for this study reported problems in fighting fires on private roads.36 Problems included damage to fire engines because of bridges that could not support the weight of an engine, roads with grades too steep for an engine to climb, and roads without a base and surface adequate for an engine to travel.
+In one situation, a tanker slid backwards on a steep